What is EPLI and how does it work?

-- Any other employment related malpractices
+- Any other employment-related malpractices

 There are no second thoughts about the need for an organization to comply with all applicable rules and regulations, and to undertake every step to create a good and safe working environment.
 However, it is important to be prepared for all eventualities.
-Even unfounded or false allegations need to be defended and this defence can cost a fortune (in terms of time, resources and goodwill).
+Even unfounded or false allegations need to be defended and this defense can cost a fortune (in terms of time, resources and goodwill).
 EPLI is a good and effective way to mitigate at least the financial risks involved in such allegations.
-And more importantly this is a much-needed support for officers of the company when they are falsely accused.
+And more importantly, this is much-needed support for officers of the company when they are falsely accused.

 Rise of EPLI in India

 The number of employment-related lawsuits has been on the rise in the recent past.
-Large organisations such as TCS, IBM, Infosys, to name a few, have been dragged to the courts by their employees over a wide range of issues – eg. employment discrimination, violation of labor laws, wrongful job cuts, etc. Last year witnessed the rise of the #MeToo movement in India.
+Large organizations such as TCS, IBM, Infosys, to name a few, have been dragged to the courts by their employees over a wide range of issues – eg. employment discrimination, violation of labor laws, wrongful job cuts, etc. Last year witnessed the rise of the #MeToo movement in India.
 Though it started with Bollywood, it quickly spread to the corporate sector as well.
 When an allegation of misconduct is made against a member of the organization, the organization also gets dragged into the matter.
 All this has made it necessary for organizations to take additional coverage and protection.

-Prerviously this phenomenon was limited to only large corporations or multinationals.
+Previously this phenomenon was limited to only large corporations or multinationals.
 However, these days many mid-sized companies are also opting for EPLI cover.